 Since these elements have already been mapped, modifying them will impact the mapping and design of the catalog.

-To add images, you can upload the files to a web server, FTP, or hosting service that allows images to be stored and retrieved, and then copy the direct URL of that image and paste it in the image column.
+To include images, you can first upload the image files to a web server, FTP, or hosting service that allows you to store and retrieve images.
+Then, you can copy the image's direct URL and paste it into the designated image column.
+You can now host the images directly in Flipsnack.
+Please read this article for more details.

 Working with multiple datasheets